 Further details of the larger schemes are provided below.
-Three flood alleviation schemes, Cold Ash, Tull Way and Dunstan Park (due for completion), were designed and constructed in response to the 2007 surface water flooding in Thatcham, and delivered as part of the Thatcham Surface Water Management Plan.
+Three flood alleviation schemes, Cold Ash, Tull Way and Dunstan Park, were designed and constructed in response to the 2007 surface water flooding in Thatcham, and delivered as part of the Thatcham Surface Water Management Plan.
+A further two flood alleviation schemes in the Bowling Green and Heath Lane areas of Thatcham were identified following publication of the Surface Water Management Plan, with planning applications for both schemes submitted in 2022.